-In this blog, we see how to notify users via email when their passwords expire
+In this blog, we see how to notify users via email when their password is about to expire.

 Sometimes due to security purposes, you need to notify users when their passwords expire and change it.
 By reminding your users in advance to change their passwords through email, you can also eliminate several problems due to an expired password.
 This will also save them from frustration and save you time too.